vaidashi/career-development-curriculum/module_two/agile_practices.md

 What does this tell you about your own leadership style?

-#### Discussion #2:
+#### Discussion #1:

 * Share your strengths with each other -- what do they mean?
 How do you interpret these strengths in your day-to-day work?
 * Describe a “high point” moment as a team so far -- when has your team worked at its absolute best?
+How have you moved through Tuckman's stages?
-* What are our domains of strengths?
-How have we seen these in action working together so far?
+* What are your domains of strengths?
+How have you seen these in action working together so far?
 What are the impacts of these domains on the team?
-* What domains are not covered as much in our current team?
-How does that affect our team’s performance?
+* What domains are not covered as much in your current team?
+How does that affect your team’s performance?

 #### Building Our Own Manifesto
 As we mentioned at the beginning of this session, the [Agile Manifesto](http://agilemanifesto.org/) was one of the first pieces of agile philosophy to be introduced to the industry.
 However, as we can see in its site, it is outdated in different ways.

-#### Discussion #3:
+#### Discussion #2:
 What might be missing from this manifesto that could describe a better approach to team projects?
 How might other perspectives help us understand teamwork better?

 Using everything we've talked about in this session today, build your own manifesto of how to build effective teams.
 You're part of this industry now and part of establishing your place in the industry is to take ownership over your practices.